sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/index.md

 Once finished we will see that the file we selected is loaded into the stage via the ``ls`` command to the stage
 ![Show files](images/08.png)

 We can also see that the file is in the stage via the UI.
-The idea here is that we can schedule the notebook to load the files from the stftp and then use a [child on task](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/tasks/lineage/intro/) to load the file via a copy into coammand.
+The idea here is that we can schedule the notebook to load the files from the stftp and then use a [child task](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/tasks/lineage/intro/) to load the file via a copy into coammand on a schedule.
 ![Show files](images/09.png)